IanStarnes/Barbara-And-Ian/Postlabs/Data Analysis Lab 3.md

 $$ANC_{out}= \frac {ANC_0}{e^{t/\theta}} + ANC_{in} (1-e^{-t/\theta}) $$

 The nonvolatile ANC is from the assumption that is no carbonates exchanged with the atmosphere during the experiment.
 The volatile ANC is from assuming there is carbonate exchange with the atmosphere and that the carbonates are at equilibrium with the atmosphere.
 The ANC measured points are the data points found from doing titrations of the lake samples at five minute intervals during the experiment.
-The graph shows that the ANC measured partially agrees with the conservative ANC model but agrees move with the nonvolatile ANC model.
+The graph shows that the ANC measured partially agrees with the conservative ANC model but agrees more with the nonvolatile ANC model.

 ### Conclusion

-After looking at the titration curve for the t=0 sample, we were able to see two regions of slow change in pH.
-The first region corresponds to the buffering effect of HCO3 which becomes H2CO3 as it adds a proton and the second corresponds to a region where hydrogen ions contribute directly to the change in pH.
+After looking at the titration curve for the t=0 sample, two regions of slow change in pH were observed.
+The first region corresponds to the buffering effect of HCO3 ions which becomes H2CO3 as it adds a proton, and the second corresponds to a region where hydrogen ions contribute directly to the change in pH.
 The equivalent volume is seen in the region of this graph where there is a steep change in pH.
-We calculated an equivalent volume that was very close to the ProCoDa value and this is seen in the linear part of the Gran function.
-The measured ANC over the duration of the experiment is similar to the conservative ANC model but deviates towards the volatile ANC model.
+The calculated equivalent volume is  very close to the ProCoDa value and this is seen in the linear part of the Gran function.
+The measured ANC over the duration of the experiment most similar to the nonvolatile ANC model.
 This experiment showed us how carbonate species can act as a buffer to prevent the decrease in pH associated with acid rain in lakes.

 ### Suggestions

 One change that could be made to the lab is when doing the titrations.
-We were able to same time when doing the titrations in the beginning by putting in larger amounts of titrant in order to get an idea of what the equivalent volume was.
-Then on the second try we were able to put in smaller increment of titrant once we were approaching the that equivalent volume.
-By doing this we were able to get an idea of how much titrant would be needed in each titration.
+In order to save time when doing the titrations, a useful recommendation is adding in larger amounts of titrant in order to get an idea of what the equivalent volume is.
+Therefore, on the second try the increment of titrant added can be smaller as the equivalent volume is approached.
+By doing this a more precise estimate of the volume of titrant needed in each titration is obtained.

 ### References